marionettejs/backbone.marionette/readme.md

 latest RubyGems.
 Install the 'bundler' gem and then run 'bunle install' from the project's root folder.
 Then run `rake jasmine` to run the test suite, and load up http://localhost:8888 to see the test suite in action.

-## Tools Used

-I use a number of tools to build, test and maintain Marionette, including but not limited to:

 ### Formatted Documentation